-The collection of historical primary and secondary source material supports teaching and research in history and its auxiliary sciences.
-The collection development emphasis is on acquiring current and retrospective materials to support the present and future needs of faculty and student research and teaching of the Department of History at the University of Colorado at Boulder.
+The collection of historical primary and secondary-source material supports teaching and research in history and its auxiliary sciences.
+The collection development emphasis is on acquiring current and retrospective materials to support the present and future needs of faculty and student research and teaching of the Department of History at the University of Colorado Boulder.

 A. Curricular emphasis:

 History instruction in all geographic and thematic areas, particularly for the U.S., Europe, and Asia; includes undergraduate general education courses and upper-division and graduate courses for history students as well many other humanities and social sciences disciplines.

 Research interests cover all geographic and thematic areas; they are most diverse in American and European history, with healthy representation in the history of World Areas, particularly South and East Asia.